-The discount rate used to measure the total pension liability as of June 30, 2022 and 2021, for the PERF C were 6.90% and 7.15%, respectively.
+The discount rate used to measure the total pension liability for PERF C was 6.90%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be made at statutorily required rates, actuarially determined.
 Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
 This discount rate is not adjusted for administrative expenses.